Now in his fourth season as artistic director of BOSS Womenswear Jason Wu leads us into Resort 2016 with a fresh, new direction.

 As day turns to night, the BOSS woman makes an effortless transition into the evening.
 Graphic inverted lapels and altered proportions offer a new twist on the iconic trouser suit, while the essential white shirt is given a night-time update in a sleeveless silhouette with a distinctive high collar.
 An iconic feature of tailored menswear, the cufflink is now an identifying feature of the modern BOSS woman’s closet, used as a button on tailored coats, jackets and shirts, as well as to fasten a bag or clutch.

-A day wouldn't be complete without a standout accessory and this season the BOSS Bespoke bag returns as the must-have style of the season.
+A collection wouldn't be complete without a standout accessory and this season the BOSS Bespoke bag returns as the must-have style of the season.
 The bag is presented in versatile and understated shades of black, navy and caramel, while a new colour-blocked interpretation is introduced for new impact.